Blog

 218 days in Winston County

-Growing Tips for Bitter Melon in Winston County
+Growing Tips for Winston County

 Start seeds indoors 4 weeks before last frost.
 Provide a trellis for climbing.
 Harvest fruits while still green and firm.
 Reduce bitterness by salting sliced fruit before cooking.